Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 that install a dispatcher to resume all coroutines JS-style in the single event-dispatch thread, like the `asyncSwing{}`shown in [dispatcher](#dispatcher) section, then you can safely work with all shared objects that are generally modified from this event-dispatch thread.
-However, if you use mutli-threaded coroutine builder or otherwise share mutable state between coroutines running in different threads, then you have to use thread-safe (concurrent) data structures.
+However, if you use multi-threaded coroutine builder or otherwise share mutable state between coroutines running in different threads, then you have to use thread-safe (concurrent) data structures.

 Coroutines are like threads, albeit they are more lightweight.
 You can have millions of coroutines running on